NIKE STATEMENT ON FORCED LABOR, HUMAN TRAFFICKING AND MODERN SLAVERY FOR FISCAL YEAR 2019

 At NIKE, we believe we have a responsibility to conduct our business in an ethical way.
-We expect the same from our suppliers, and focus on working with long-term, strategic partners that demonstrate a commitment to engaging their workers, safe working conditions and environmental responsibility.
+We expect the same from our suppliers, and focus on working with long-term, strategic suppliers that demonstrate a commitment to engaging their workers, providing safe working conditions and advancing environmental responsibility.
 This includes working to combat risks of forced labor, modern slavery and human trafficking.

-For more information on NIKE's sustainable engagement in our supply chain, please see our Sustainable Business Report that details some of the drivers we have in place to transform our working relationships with suppliers to incentivize changes that benefit their workers.
+For more information on NIKE's sustainable engagement in our supply chain, please see our annual Impact Report that details some of the drivers we have in place to transform our working relationships with suppliers to incentivize changes that benefit their workers.

-The following information is to provide information required under the UK Modern Slavery Act of 2015 and the California Transparency in Supply Chains Act of 2010 as it relates to NIKE’s business practices, and specifically how we address issues of forced labor.
+The following provides information required under the UK Modern Slavery Act of 2015 and the California Transparency in Supply Chains Act of 2010 as they relate to NIKE’s business practices, and specifically how we address issues of forced labor.

 II.
 NIKE OVERVIEW AND SUPPLY CHAIN STRUCTURE

 NIKE is the largest seller of athletic footwear and apparel in the world.
 We sell our products through NIKE-owned retail stores and through digital platforms, to retail accounts and through a mix of independent distributors, licensees and sales representatives in virtually all countries around the world.
 Virtually all of our products are manufactured by independent contractors.

 We are focusing on quality, long-term supply agreements with fewer factories, that are committed to our strict standards of sustainability and product excellence.
 Our sourcing strategy prioritizes and favors suppliers that show demonstrable leadership in corporate responsibility and sustainability, seeking to move beyond minimum standards.
 As part of our growth strategy, we seek suppliers who drive sustainable business growth by minimizing their environmental impacts, fostering a strong culture of safety and developing an engaged and valued workforce.